jcarr132/portfolio-site/content/works/masters_thesis.md

 using a variety of methods, and to identify the main barriers to their acceptance and adoption.

+The first step in the project was building a BCI authentication application that could be used to conduct usability testing.
+I designed and implemented a basic prototype using an Emotiv BCI headset, described in the next section, but unfortunately this part of the project was put on hold prior to the beginning of real user testing due to the emergence of the COVID-19 pandemic and associated suspension of in-person research activities at Carleton.
+Without the ability to meet in-person with study participants and have them use the BCI authentication system, no further progress was possible on this part of the project.

+In order to still complete my thesis on time, I changed the design of the project to include two remote studies.
+The first was a qualitative semi-structured interview study with BCI experts who I recruited via online forums and and cold emails, and the second was a quantitative survey of workers from Amazon Mechanical Turk (an online crowdsourcing platform for human intelligence tasks) with no prior experience using BCIs.
+Both studies were intended to identify barriers associated with the acceptance and willingness for people to adopt passthought authentication.

 ### BCI Authentication Prototype